SettleFinance/Settle-SDK/README.md

 ![Alt text](/Images/app-permission.png?raw=true)

 Set an app name and grab the automatically generated API keys.
-Update your .env folder so that SETTLE_API_KEY and SETTLE_API_SECRET reflect your keys.
+Update your .env file so that SETTLE_API_KEY and SETTLE_API_SECRET reflect your keys.

 ```
 SETTLE_API_KEY    = "API KEY HERE"